WHERE DO I FIND COLLEGE APPLICATIONS?

 Apply Texas 2019-2020 Essay Prompts

-Essay B: Some students have an identity, an interest, or a talent that defines them in an essential way.
-If you are one of these students, then tell us about yourself.
+Essay B: Most students have an identity, an interest, or a talent that defines them in an essential way.
+Tell us about yourself.

 Essay C: You’ve got a ticket in your hand – Where will you go?
 What will you do?
 What will happen when you get there?

 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 2. The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 3. Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 4. Describe a problem you've solved or a problem you'd like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma - anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.